-Quantitative measures of a journal's importance like journal impact factor are not always available for many disciplines, especially the humanities.
-As a result, any attempt to determine which journals in subjects like literature and philosophy are more highly regarded than others must rely on qualitiative criteria such as the ones described on this page.
+Quantitative measures like Journal Impact Factor are not always available for many disciplines, especially in the humanities.
+Then you might need qualitiative criteria such as the ones described on this page.

 Investigate a journal's editors and editorial board members.
 Journals usually list their names, academic degrees, and institutional affiliations, giving enough information to find their pages on institutional websites where their academic training and publications may be listed.

-Every academic discipline has at least one or two indexes or abstracts that are essential tools for doing research in the subject.
+Every academic discipline has at least one or two indexes or databases that are essential tools for doing research in the subject.
 Most index publishers use some form of a selection process to determine which journals will be indexed to make sure researchers will find the most important articles.
-Index title lists can often be easily found by doing a Google search for ["index title in parentheses"] title list, for example "mla international bibliography" title list which came up with the following list: MLA International Bibliography Current Serials Source List.
-Some indexes have links to title lists on the index search page, for example:
+You can usually find a list of publications within any given database; or you can search for that publication title.

 A journal with low manuscript acceptance rates means a lot of scholars vie to have their articles published there.
 Some disciplines offer directories of journals that include this information.
 For example, the Modern Language Association provides a directory of journals indexed in the MLA International Bibliography.
 Directory information includes acceptance/rejection rates.